Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant Mental Health®

 Part One (60 Multiple Choice Questions – 90 minutes)

 The multiple-choice, or quantitative, section is primarily focused on infant mental health knowledge specific to work with infants, young children, and their families.
 Most questions will be related to direct service, but there will be some questions related to reflective supervision/consultation, policy, and research.
-The multiple-choice section is the same for all Specialist and Mentor applicants.
 Knowledge gained through course work, specialized in-service training, and self-study will be most useful in this section of the exam.
-IMH-E® applicants are expected to have knowledge on pregnant women, infants, young children (up to age 3), and families.
+IMH-E® applicants are expected to have knowledge about pregnancy, infants, young children (through age 3), and work with parents/caregivers/families.

 Part Two (Vignettes – 90 minutes)

 The qualitative section will ask for responses to vignettes.
-This section is intended to measure the applicant’s capacity to apply their knowledge of IECMH principles into practice and to demonstrate a reflective, relationship-based approach.
-While all of the competency areas are important, the ones under the Reflection, Thinking, and Working with Others domains are important to the qualitative section for Specialists and Mentors – Clinical.
+This section is intended to measure the applicant’s capacity to apply their knowledge of IMH principles into practice and to demonstrate a reflective, relationship-based approach.
+While all of the competency areas are important, the ones under the Reflection, Thinking, and Working with Others domains are important to the qualitative section for Mentors – Clinical.

 The Administration domain is the primary focus of the Policy exam.
-Policy applicants are asked to demonstrate a capacity to promote IECMH principles and practices within and across systems.
+Policy applicants are asked to demonstrate a capacity to promote IMH principles and practices within and across systems.

 Exam Accommodation Policy

-Applicants must receive passing scores on both Part One and Part Two of the exam to earn AzAIMHEndorsement®.
+Applicants must receive passing scores on both Part One and Part Two of the exam to earn Endorsement®.
 A passing score on Part One (the multiple-choice section) of the exam is 80%.
 To carefully protect the exam materials, applicants will not receive specific feedback related to the questions missed in Part One.
-Applicants who do not receive a passing score on Part Two of the exam (response to vignettes/scenarios) will be provided with feedback based on the exam reviewers’ remarks.
+Applicants who do not receive a passing score on Part Two of the exam (vignettes/scenarios) will be provided with feedback based on the exam reviewers’ remarks.

-Regardless of the outcome, all who take the exam will be provided with feedback based on the exam reviewers’ remarks.
-The feedback is offered in the spirit of promoting professional development and can help guide the selection of specialized in-service training opportunities and continuing reflective supervision or consultation experiences.
+Regardless of the outcome, feedback is offered in the spirit of promoting professional development and can help guide the selection of specialized in-service training opportunities and continuing reflective supervision/consultation experiences.

 Endorsement® RENEWAL